CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 This ban affects only the burned version of Astrid[^AstridSpoiler], who of course has no business being ripped/fat/whatever.

-Afflicted are banned because they get the same texture mismatch problems you would get on... say, furries.
+Afflicted are banned because they get the same kind texture mismatch problems you would get on... say, furries.
-And getting them to work would mean ==doing the same amount of work I refuse to do== for other races people actually care about.
+And getting them to work would mean [doing the same amount of work I refuse to do][tech-muscleDef] for other races people actually care about.

 ## Will you add skin variety to this mod?